HIPE known issues

 - Delete the temporary directory created by the help system in

 /private/var/folders///T/yahajs_[username]_[HIPE version]/jetty/instance_[instance number]/webapp (the first ellipsis is a pair of alphanumeric characters and the second is a string of 30 alphanumeric characters).
+For Linux, the path will be something like

 - If the previous solution does not work, please try rebooting the computer.